 Selenium Webdriver Interface & Classes Hierarchy

-Selenium Webdriver Interface & Classes Hierarchy In Details: As we all know that by using selenium suite we can automate web-based applications and for automation selenium webDriver developers have provided so many classes and interfaces by implementing that in our application we can able to automate our web application.
+Selenium Webdriver Interface & Classes Hierarchy In Details: As we all know, by using the Selenium suite, we can automate web-based applications.
+Automation selenium webDriver developers have provided so many classes and interfaces by implementing them in our application that we can automate our web application.

 WebDriver driver=new FirefoxDriver();

-So in this post, we are going to discuss up-casting and down-casting and also the Selenium Webdriver Interface hierarchy too.
-Before starting the explain, let me share you few things or recall about interfaces which can help you to understand the things easily:
+So, in this post, we will discuss up-casting and down-casting and also the Selenium Webdriver Interface hierarchy.
+Before starting the explanation, let me share a few things or recall about interfaces that can help you to understand things easily:

-• As we all know that we cannot create an object or interface.
+• As we all know, we cannot create an object or interface.

 • The interface has only a method declaration, and those methods don’t have a method body.